-Many people experience specific phobias (intense, irrational fears of certain things or situations) — dogs, closed-in places, heights, escalators, tunnels, highway driving, water, flying and injuries involving blood are a few of the more common ones.
+People with specific phobias experience intense, irrational fears of certain things or situations.
+These phobias might include dogs, closed-in places, heights, escalators, tunnels, highway driving, water, flying, and injuries involving blood.

-Phobias aren’t just extreme fear; they are irrational fear.
-You may be able to ski the world’s tallest mountains with ease but panic going above the 10th floor of an office building.
-Adults with phobias realize their fears are irrational, but often facing, or even thinking about facing, the feared object or situation brings on a panic attack or severe anxiety.
+Phobias are excessive and unreasonable fears in the presence of or in anticipation of a specific object, place, or situation.
+A person with a specific phobia may be able to ski the world’s tallest mountains with ease but panic going above the 10th floor of an office building.
+Adults with phobias will avoid common places, situations, or objects even though they know there’s no threat or danger.
+They realize their fears are irrational, but often facing, or even thinking about facing, the feared object or situation brings on a panic attack or severe anxiety.

 When children have specific phobias — for example, a fear of animals — those fears usually disappear over time, though they may continue into adulthood.
 No one knows why they hang on in some people and disappear in others.

-If the object of the fear is easy to avoid, people with phobias may not feel the need to seek treatment.
+People with phobias may not feel the need to seek treatment if the source of their fear can be easily avoided.
 Sometimes, though, they may make important career or personal decisions to avoid a phobic situation.

 When phobias interfere with a person’s life, treatment can help.
 Successful treatment usually involves a kind of cognitive-behavioral therapy called desensitization or exposure therapy, in which patients are gradually exposed to what frightens them until the fear begins to fade.
 Three-fourths of patients benefit significantly from this type of treatment.
+Medication is also used for situational phobias; in particular, benzodiazepines may be prescribed on an as-needed basis.
 Relaxation and breathing exercises also help reduce anxiety symptoms.